Blunt Abdominal Trauma

 When to Go to the Emergency Department (ED)

 Injury to your abdomen can be very serious.
 For that reason, a person with blunt abdominal trauma should be taken to the ED by trained medical personnel.
 The effects of blunt trauma often don’t appear right away, so it’s important to see a doctor after a hard blow to the abdomen, even if you feel OK.

 What to Expect in the ED

-Your breathing and pulse will be checked, and you are likely to be given oxygen.
+Your breathing and pulse will be checked.
 You also will be examined carefully for injuries.
 Severe trauma may require immediate surgery.
-Otherwise, you will be watched closely for a time.You may also need to have one or more tests to determine the extent of your injuries.
+Otherwise, you will be watched closely for a time.You may also need to have 1 or more tests to determine the extent of your injuries.
 These may include the following:

 Blood or urine tests require a sample of the blood or urine to be taken and checked for problems.

 X-rays use electromagnetic radiation to take pictures of inside the body.

 Computed tomography (CT) combines X-rays and computer scans.
 This provides a detailed picture that can show problems with organs, such as your kidneys, spleen, liver, and stomach.

 Ultrasound uses radio waves to produce images of the organs in your abdomen.